 Native advertising is “cloaked” in a way that makes it hard to discern from a site’s regular content.
-The look, style, and subject of the ad are very similar to the rest of the site.
+The ad’s look, style, and subject are very similar to the rest of the site.

-Typically, you’ll see the native ad platform the website uses appear next to the sponsored content.
-In the above example, it’s Taboola.
+Typically, the native ad platform the website uses appears next to the sponsored content.
+In the above example, it’s Dianomi.

 The FTC also has regulations regarding native advertising:

-- The disclosure should appear as close as possible to the native ads to which they relate.
+- Therefore, the disclosure should appear close to the native ads they relate to.

 - Utilize conspicuous visual cues to distinguish sponsored content, such as easy-to-read fonts, colors, and shading.

 - For shared or linked ads, the disclosures must travel with ad content.

 How to Improve Your Affiliate Marketing Results

 If you’re looking to get the most from your affiliate marketing efforts, here are a few suggestions to help you stay organized and boost your income.